Why Lumina Springs?

 Too often, occupational therapists feel the weight of imposter syndrome.

-We’ve been told that exploring emotions, identity, or meaning is the territory of counsellors, CBT therapists, or psychologists.
+We’ve been told that exploring emotions, identity, or meaning is the territory of counsellors, CBT therapists, or psychologists and questioned if this is something which Occupational Therapists can do.

 But the truth is: Occupational Therapists are already trained to see the whole person.